Investigation Guide

 • Known relatives who may appear in a social graph

-3. Use relative and associate connections
+Relative and associate connections

 Social networks explicitly index relationships.
-Finding a relative's account and then examining their connections often surfaces the target account through the social graph rather than through name searching.
-This approach is particularly effective when the target person's own account is set to private but their relatives' accounts are public.
+Finding a relative's account and then examining their connections often surfaces the target account through the social graph rather than through direct name searching.
+This approach is particularly effective when the target person's own account is private but their relatives' accounts are public.
 Our guide on finding someone's relatives is useful when relative associations need to be established first.

 When public records help with social media searches